codezero-be/oauth/README.md

 ### Redirect the users...

-When you get redirected back to your site after a succesfull request, you will notice that there is a token in the URL.
+When you get redirected back to your site after a successful request, you will notice that there is a token in the URL.
 This token can't be used twice, so if you would refresh the page an exception would be thrown...

 Therefor, it might be wise to redirect your users somewhere after you're done.